hys18/bachelorsproject/README.md

 ## Models for one liver

 This folder includes the python files that were used to generate a singular reconstructed 3D liver mesh.
 These files were used for initial testing and hyperparameter tuning phases.

-It should be noted that the GPU environment is initiated at the start of each process.
-This can be adjusted according to the python environment the code is running in.
 Please also set the current working directory so that it is compatible with with the code.

 *ffpe.py* - This includes fourier feature positional encoding for the input layer.